ThinkInc: An evening with Dr. Lisa Randall

 Apart from being an accomplished author, more worldly appearances in the realm of pop culture have seen her opposite Jon Stewart on The Daily Show, appeared on Charlie Rose, the TV talk show, and a cameo on the sitcom The Big Bang Theory and ultimately a listing in TIME Magazine’s "100 Most Influential People" in 2007.

-In person and in conversation during ThinkInc’s “An evening with,” Dr. Randall is refreshingly blunt, detached and matter of fact when she divulges about the astounding interconnectedness of the universe and disconnectedness of human beings.
+In person and in conversation during ThinkInc’s “An evening with,” Dr. Randall is refreshingly blunt, detached and has a “matter of factly” approach when she enlightened us about the fact that the universe is one.

 Her at times steely expression is testament to the life of a theoretical physicist who traverses the abyss between the unknown and known, guided by intuition, stoically walking the thin line between making hypotheses that change our outlook on life or trailblazing wrongs that still help steer the way to the truth.
 She is an advocate of keeping an open mind and well aware that some of her more unorthodox ideas will be labeled as a “stretch” by her peers.